 This pretty and delicious recipe is perfect for a Christmas table as a vegan ham, but it is much easier to make and doesn't require all that planning!

 Step 1.
-Press the tofu blocks for at least 15 minutes.
+Press the tofu blocks for at least 15 minutes, but preferably 30.

 Step 2. (only if you are handling large tofu blocks).
 Cut the block of tofu into 3-inch (8 cm) and 1-inch (2.5 cm) thick blocks.